-West Ridge and Oak Trail Loop is a 10.3 mile moderately trafficked loop trail located near San Juan Capistrano, CA that features beautiful wild flowers and is rated as moderate.
+West Ridge and Oak Trail Loop is a 10.3 mile moderately trafficked loop trail located near San Juan Capistrano, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 Most of this trail is exposed so go early in the morning or during cooler seasons.
 Also part of the lower loop is closed due to deadfall.